kitttn/voi-test-assignment/README.md

 * generateHeaderSignature is part of the AppStorage class - should be moved somewhere.
 * Storage is not checked for existing tokens - we launch Spotify auth flow every time app starts.
 * I don't check text widths in recyclerview - this should be done, of course
+* Not running DiffUtil on recyclerview update - i actually create new fragment instance every time, but still can be an improvement